O2 | Your information

 - Can I ask you to stop using my data?

+You can, however, object to receiving marketing from us.
 You can change your marketing preferences here at any time.
 Or you can do it by talking to us via Live Chat or by calling us on 8002, free from your O2 mobile.

 - Do you protect my data?